Skip to content

 Is European roulette better than American?

 Yes, strictly: half the house edge for the same payouts.
-There is no scenario where the American wheel is the better choice of the two.
+There is almost no scenario where the American wheel is the better choice.
+The exception is a table offering surrender on even-money bets, which cuts the American edge on those bets to 2.63% — marginally below European's 2.70%.
+It is rare online.

 What is la partage?